 - Work with the metaphor

 This is the actual 8 minute audio recording with Mary in 1993, and it was one of the first times I had worked with “Clean Language Metaphors”.
 In this audio session the emotion “depressed” is a cloud metaphor in her head:

 Below is an unrehearsed follow up telephone interview with Mary 29 years later.
-The interview was done in July 2022.
-It is 4 minutes long.
+The interview was done in July 2022, and is 4 minutes long.
 Also note she also talks about healing her panic attacks in one session.
-Yes panic attacks can be cured!
+Yes panic attacks can sometimes be cured in one session.

 All emotional states have an origin.
 Sometimes depression and other debilitating emotional states can be permanently resolved, simply by using a different strategy other than what created the problem.
 Heal the memory or metaphor that created the emotion and it cannot be re-experienced the same way ever again.

 One in 10 Americans aged 12 and over takes antidepressant medication (over 37 million Armericans).